 Once a grace period has expired, it will not be given again.
 At the end of the 6 months grace period, you will be required to enter repayment on your Title IV loans until you return to studies.
 However, deferment or forbearance options may still be available to you if you made a request for this to be considered to your lender.

-US Loans Administration
+US Loans Team

 University of Bristol